First Nations culture

 Our organization earns a commission from any book bought through these links

 A good collection of traditional Metis mythology and folktales.

 American Indian Trickster Tales:

 Compilation of more than a hundred stories about Whiskey-Jack and other Native American tricksters.

 (Use discretion sharing these with kids as some of the stories contain adult humor.)

-Back to the Native American animal spirit list
+Back to the Native American animal symbol list

 Native American Indian words